junwatu/clothes-recommendation/blog/README.md

 IP_NOTIFICATION_MEMBER=griddb-server:10001
 ```

-Make sure you have key to access OpenAI service.
-For detail on how to do this, read the previous [section](#openai).
+Make sure you have the key to access the OpenAI service.
+For details on how to do this, read the previous [section](#openai).

 Run the app docker using this command: